I remember the days before peer-to-peer payment services.

 Don’t do it!

 Whether the message says you’ve won money, your account has been locked, or your invoice is attached, always eye links in messages suspiciously.
 Stop and go to a web browser, then pull up the website in question and look for account issues.
-If the message seems to be from someone you know, reach out to that person separately rather than clicking on links.

 2. Never Send Money to Yourself